ad-freiburg/elevant/README.md

 In the web app, simply reload the page and the experiment will show up as a row in the evaluation results table of the corresponding benchmark.

-See [Evaluate Linked Benchmark Articles](docs/evaluate_linked_benchmark_articles.md) for instructions on how to evaluate multiple linking results with a single command.
+See [Evaluate Linking Results](docs/evaluate_linking_results.md) for instructions on how to evaluate multiple linking results with a single command.